 The Disney Cruise Adult Deck

-Even if you brought the kids, you’re still going to want to head over to the adult only areas at one point.
-With so many families on the cruise you can expect a lot of noise, crying, meltdowns etc. and you will need to escape.
-If you are traveling with children you can still have some fun too because the kids clubs are amazing and will give you a well deserved break if needed.
+Even if you brought the kids, you still may want to head over to the adult only areas at one point.
+They’re just a little quieter, and may give you a much-needed escape.
+If you are traveling with children you can still have some fun too because the kids clubs are amazing and will give you a well-deserved break if needed.
 The Kids Clubs are separated by age group and staffed by a cast member, usually with crafts and games on hand.
 So feel free to just drop the kiddies off.

-Tips for Meeting the Characters on a Disney Cruise
+Tips for Meeting Characters on a Disney Cruise

 There are so many fun characters to meet on a Disney Cruise!
 They don’t always announce who will be out, but they do mention when and where characters will be out.
 Just look at the daily navigator in your Disney Cruise app and it’ll show you what time a character is meeting, and where.
 Then you can see for yourself if you want to stand in line to meet them!